Critical Incident Stress Management (CISM)

 It can be:

-How Can A Critical Incident Affect Me?
 Normal symptoms following a critical incident can include preoccupation, insomnia, loss of appetite, difficulty in concentration, flashbacks, or feelings such as guilt, hopelessness, anxiety, or simply helplessness.

 Although these reactions are considered normal, they can have a serious effect on the emergency responder's physical and emotional well-being.

 What Is A Critical Incident Stress Debriefing?
-A Debriefing:

-How Do You Activate The CISM Team?
 Any member of an emergency response organization may request the CISM Team by calling the 24-hour toll free number.

-Continuing Education Services
+Continuing Education Services:

 - Point out the big "rocks"